SashimiSaketoro/blt-burn/README.md

 # BLT-Burn

-> **Rust implementation of ByteLatent Transformer (BLT) entropy model with Burn framework, optimized for hypersphere embedding pipelines.**
+> **Partial Rust implementation of ByteLatent Transformer (BLT) entropy model with Burn framework, specifically designed for hypersphere embedding pipelines.**

+⚠️ **Note**: This is NOT a complete port of the original BLT repository.
+This implementation focuses specifically on entropy-based text segmentation and pre-norm signal extraction for hypersphere embeddings.
+Many features from the original BLT are intentionally omitted.

 [![License](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](LICENSE)
 [![Rust](https://img.shields.io/badge/rust-1.70+-orange.svg)](https://www.rust-lang.org/)

 ## Overview

-BLT-Burn is a complete Rust port of the BLT entropy model, designed for integration with hypersphere-based embedding systems.
+BLT-Burn is a specialized implementation of select BLT components, extracting only the entropy model and embedding functionality needed for hypersphere-based systems.
 It provides:

 - **Pre-norm signal extraction** - Captures embedding magnitudes before L2 normalization for prominence detection
 - **Entropy-based patching** - Uses model confidence to determine natural segmentation boundaries
 - **Multimodal pre-tokenization** - Supports text, images, audio, and code
 - **Metal acceleration** - Automatically uses Metal on macOS (M1/M2/M3/M4) via WGPU backend
 - **bf16 precision** - Optimized model weights (190MB vs 380MB fp32)

+## What This Is / What This Isn't

+### ✅ What This Is
+- A focused implementation of BLT's entropy model for text segmentation
+- A tool for extracting pre-norm embeddings for hypersphere placement
+- A preprocessing pipeline for the Sphere water-filling algorithms
+- A high-performance Rust implementation of specific BLT components

+### ❌ What This Isn't
+- A complete port of the BLT repository
+- A training framework for BLT models
+- A general-purpose transformer library
+- A replacement for the original BLT implementation

+If you need the full BLT functionality, please refer to the [original repository](https://github.com/facebookresearch/blt).

 ## Quick Start